 Note: Note that the figures are based on the SNL database and thus differ from the credit growth figures on p.
 11-12, which are based on data from SCB.
 See appendix p.
+57 for banks included in the analysis.
+Due to the relocation of Nordea's headquarters from Sweden to Finland, Swedish exposures now do not include any residual exposures reported at the location of the banking group (such as reverse repurchase agreements).
+Therefore, the figures above for Sweden and Finland are not directly comparable to the numbers in the previous reports.
+Source: SNL database

-45 for banks included in the analysis Source: SNL database Swedish banking customers are offered high-quality and lowpriced financial services SWEDISH BANKS DELIVER A SATISFACTORY SERVICE COMPARED TO OTHER COUNTRIES In an international perspective, Swedish banking customers are satisfied.
+Swedish banking customers are offered high-quality and lowpriced financial services

+SWEDISH BANKS DELIVER A SATISFACTORY SERVICE COMPARED TO OTHER COUNTRIES

+In an international perspective, Swedish banking customers are satisfied.
 In a survey from 2016, 61% responded that they were satisfied with their bank, which is above the average of the benchmark countries of 57%.
 Such surveys should naturally be interpreted cautiously as many factors other than the actual quality of the financial services can impact results, e.g. public debate, general financial conditions etc.

-SWEDISH BANKS HAVE LOW PRICES INTERNATIONALLY Swedish banking customers are currently offered the lowest interest rates in EU (as an average for all types of loan, based on data from 2016 from the SNL database), cf. bottom figure.
-Both looking across the entire loan portfolio and looking specifically at SMEs, which are crucial for job creation and growth.1 Several factors influence interest rates, such as money market rates and the nature of the credit provided, and cannot be used as a stand-alone measure of banking sector efficiency.
+SWEDISH BANKS HAVE LOW PRICES INTERNATIONALLY

+Swedish banking customers are currently offered the lowest interest rates in EU (as an average for all types of loan, based on data from 2016 from the SNL database), cf. bottom figure.
+Both looking across the entire loan portfolio and looking specifically at SMEs, which are crucial for job creation and growth.1

+Several factors influence interest rates, such as money market rates and the nature of the credit provided, and cannot be used as a stand-alone measure of banking sector efficiency.

 However, the low Swedish interest rates are partly due to low funding costs for the Swedish banks, which is a reflection of a high level of trust in the Swedish banks and due to an efficient banking system with low cost margins, as will be outlined in the next chapter.
-Share of banking customers with positive customer experience in banking in 2016

 Note: The average presented is of the countries in the figure.
-Source: Capgemini and EFMA: World Retail Banking Report 2016 Average interest rates
+Source: Capgemini and EFMA: World Retail Banking Report 2016

+Average interest rates